-Component Class Description Sensor Device for creating an electronic representation of a physical variable. transducer Device that converts a physical variable variation into an electrical signal that varies as the physical variable does. line sensor Device that takes one or more transducer outputs and converts them to a form (usually digital) that can be recorded or transmitted.
+1 Component Class Description Sensor Device for creating an electronic representation of a physical variable.
+Transducer Device that converts a physical variable variation into an electrical signal that varies as the physical variable does.
+Line Sensor Device that takes one or more transducer outputs and converts them to a form (usually digital) that can be recorded or transmitted.
 May locally computed derived quantities from the basic signal or signals.
-PMU Phasor Measurement Unit - a sensor that converts specific transducer outputs into digital phasor form using a common time source to create synchrophasors that can be recorded or transmitted.
-Communication network A connected set of elements that can transport signals or digital data from one or more sources to one or more destinations. router Mechanism that determines paths through a network from source to destination. switch Mechanism that relays data packets from an incoming channel to an outgoing channel so as to follow a path network determined by a router. hub Device that provides a common connection point in a network.
-Incoming packets are copied to all other ports. network appliance A specialized device attached to a network that is optimized to provide some specific function or service to the network or network users. (edge) nodes Devices and systems connected to the network so as to use the data transport services, including phones, tablets, servers, computers, control devices, and PMUs.
-See the discussion on core/edge structure above. physical media Physical element that carries the lowest level electrical or electromagnetic signals from one device to another (e.g. coax cable, optical fiber, radio channel, etc.) network management system Computer system that identifies, configures, monitors, updates and troubleshoots network devices, and displays status and performance data.
+Phasor Measurement Unit - a sensor that converts specific transducer PMU outputs into digital phasor form using a common time source to create synchrophasors that can be recorded or transmitted.
+Communication Network A connected set of elements that can transport signals or digital data from one or more sources to one or more destinations.
+Router Mechanism that determines paths through a network from source to destination.
+Switch Mechanism that relays data packets from an incoming channel to an 5 witch outgoing channel so as to follow a path network determined by a router.
+Hub Device that provides a common connection point in a network.
+Incoming 1140 packets are copied to all other ports.
+Network Appliance A specialized device attached to a network that is optimized to provide Tetwork Apphalee some specific function or service to the network or network users.
+Devices and systems connected to the network so as to use the data (Edge) Nodes transport services, including phones, tablets, servers, computers, control devices, and PMUs.
+See the discussion on core/edge structure above.
+Physical Media Physical element that carries the lowest level electrical or electromagnetic signals from one device to another (e.g. coax cable, optical fiber, radio channel, etc.) Network Management System Computer system that identifies, configures, monitors, updates and c . troubleshoots network devices, and displays status and performance data.
+Network Policy Central repository for rules and services where rules define the criteria for Management System resource access and usage.
+Data Persistence Device Mechanism for storing data and providing means for retrieval Buffer Mechanism for storing small amount of data, typically for short periods of time